 Greater Manchester plans and prepares for a wide range of events but it is understood that every incident or event is unique and it is important to learn lessons around how prepared the city region was for the attack on May 22, 2017, and how we responded to the event.
 Unfortunately it is possible there will be future attacks here or elsewhere in the UK and it is paramount we continue to review and improve our approach.

-The review wants to identify what a range of responding agencies did well on the night and during the following week that helped people as well as what could have been done better.
+The review has identified what a range of responding agencies did well on the night and during the following week that helped people as well as what could have been done better.
 The outcomes of this exercise will ensure we fully prepare for any future incidents here in Greater Manchester and also share our learning across the country.
 At the same time we are learning from colleagues in London and in international cities where there have been terrorist attacks too.

 Information for the Kerslake Review was collected between 2nd October - 24th November.